-Dan Gaylin is Executive Vice President for Research Programs at NORC at the University of Chicago.
+Dan Gaylin is the President and Chief Executive Officer of NORC at the University of Chicago.
 He oversees all of NORC’s research departments, guiding implementation, development, partnerships and collaborations, and strategic planning.
 He guides NORC’s government affairs activity and also the AP/NORC Center for Public Affairs Research, for which he is co-author of the center's inaugural study, Civil Liberties and Security: 10 Years After 9-11.

 Gaylin has 25 years of experience spanning government, think tanks and private research organizations.
 A nationally recognized expert in program evaluation, he has led multi-disciplinary teams in conducting health services research, policy formulation and policy analysis.
 Throughout his career, he has conducted numerous long-term, multi-million dollar projects that combine primary data collection and analysis, analysis of existing data, and qualitative research methods to gather and distill complex information of interest to policy makers, practitioners and the general public into recommendations for improving policy, programs, and practice.
 He has conducted research funded by a very wide range of Federal agencies and also has directed studies funded by major US foundations and private organizations.
 He has numerous publications in leading peer-reviewed journals including the New England Journal of Medicine, JAMA, and Health Affairs.